Christopher119/PP3-Averland-Adventures/README.md

 7. A save function.<br>
     Storing the player's current data to a file the player can then use to load their character after they quit the game so they do not have to start over entirely.<br>

+8. Better script heirarchy.<br>
+    While I got the scripts to work together once I split them, I encountered numerous difficulties in the process.<br>
+    Having a better planned and understood method of calling and accessing different functions, variables, and scripts across a large project is something I'm keen to learn.<br>

+9. Visuals.<br>
+    Currently the app runs off a fully blank terminal.<br>
+    It may help to use some ASCII style visuals in the terminal or frame it with some simple html and css for better presentation.<br>

 # Testing